wwbp/humanlike-chatbot/README.md

     docker-compose -f docker-compose.yml down -v
     ```

-6. [Optional] Edit the config.json file located at generic_chatbot/config.json to:
+6. [Optional] Customize the config.json file located at generic_chatbot/config.json to:

 - Select a language model.
 - Adjust bot-specific settings like anthropomorphism and prompts